s4d3/Indonesian-NLP-Resource/README.md

-# Indonesian-NLP-Resource
+# Indonesian-NLP-Resources
-This is a repository for Indonesian NLP resource.
+This is a repository for Indonesian NLP resources.
+The dataset belongs to the respective owners, we just listed here to facilitate the search.

 # Parallel corpora
 * [Asian Language Treebank (ALT)](http://www2.nict.go.jp/astrec-att/member/mutiyama/ALT/)